-The Student Government Association has bought an on-campus radio station with operations scheduled to begin in Fall, 1975.
+The Student Government Association has an on-campus radio station, WTUN, which broadcasts to the residence halls and the University Union.
 Students also have opportunities to get involved with local newspapers, radio and television stations.

 Athletics

 There are plenty of physical activities to work out the kinks from long hours in the library or to dispel the restlessness of spring days (which happen almost all year around in Tampa).